How To Install R Packages From Command Line

-In this lesson, we are going to learn how to install R packages step-by-step from R CRAN repositories as well as GitHub using the install package command.
+In this lesson, we will learn how to install R packages step-by-step from R CRAN repositories and GitHub using the install package

-We will also look into how package management in R works, install and manage CRAN mirrors as well as package masking for situations when two packages use the same function name.
+We will also look into how package management in R works, installs, and manages CRAN mirrors, and package masking for situations when two packages use the same function name.
 And if we learn to install R packages from the command line, we should also learn how to remove them.
 Right?

-We will not cover how to install R and RStudio on your computer as I assume you already did that considering.
-However if not, you can follow the guide in the link above and get R and RStudio up and running on your operating system before proceeding further with this guide.
+We will not cover installing R and RStudio on your computer; I assume you have already done that.
+However, if not, you can follow the guide in the link above and get R and RStudio up and running on your operating system before proceeding further with this guide.

 But first, let’s clear some air regarding packages in R